 Read more »

-After graduating from Ara, Jo Beck scored her dream job as a software tester for a company that makes 3D modelling sofware.
+After graduating from Ara, Jo Beck scored her dream job as a software tester for a company that makes 3D modelling software.

 Animal and Laboratory Science

-Originally from Afghanistan, Zahra Hussaini has followed her lifelong passion of science, studing for a career in laboratory science at Ara.
+Originally from Afghanistan, Zahra Hussaini has followed her lifelong passion of science, studying for a career in laboratory science at Ara.